littleraskol/Sprint-And-Dash-Redux/README.txt

 windedStep: Measured in seconds.
 By default, this is 5 seconds.
 Set to 0 to ignore/deactivate this system.
 Explained in more depth below.

 toggleMode: Whether to use the sprint (and normal "run") keys as a toggle, where pressing once turns it on until you press again.
 By default, this is true.
 Set to false, you only sprint while the button is pressed.

-Gamepad users: The mod doesn't have code to support a gamepad, yet.
-However, you can use a third-party program called Joytokey to map keyboard buttons to gamepad buttons for now.
-Link: http://joytokey.net/en/
+Note that this will turn the run key into a toggle, due to the need to avoid applying the sprint buff while walking.
+(I kind of assume everyone is using autorun tbh.)

 4. THE WINDED SYSTEM